Tsuba: Yamashiro Tenpo / Tempo / Tembo 山城 天保

 pron Tenpou (also Tempo; Tembo)

-The majority are mokko gata (4 lobe shape) and many are quite large and often over 8.0 cm in size.
+The majority are mokko gata (4 lobe shape), but also nagegaku gata (rounded square) which are mostly later work; many are quite large and often over 8.0 cm in size.
 Some Tenpo tsuba have sukashi designs, often of Buddhist symbols or possibly mon.
-Probably the most striking feature are the “hot stamps” (kokuin); some of these stamps are the symbols of the natural elements.
-Stamps include 天 ten (heaven), but possibly the most common is a stamp with two characters 大 tai (great) and 土 tsuchi (earth) which would be read as 大 土 “dai tsuchi” or “great earth”.
+The most striking feature are the “hot stamps” (kokuin); some of these stamps are the symbols of the natural elements.
+Stamps include 天 ten (heaven/sky), and a common stamp is two characters 大 tai (great) and 土 tsuchi (earth) which would be read as 大 土 “dai tsuchi” or “great earth”.
+Later work includes two characters 大 (dai) with 士 (shi) which probably has a Buddhist association.
+(Difficult to distinguish tsuchi and dai on some stamps: see figure).
 Other common symbols are 風 kaze (wind), 金 kin (metal or gold) and ki (wood).
-One uncommon kokuin is a stylised version of “kotobuki” which means good luck.
+One uncommon kokuin is a stylised version of “kotobuki” 壽 which means good luck.

 The following page by Jim Gilbert “Saotome-Tembo Tsuba” has some good examples and explanatory text:

 Examples of Tenpo Tsuba